 The IKEA TULLSTA armchair is one of the most enduring armchairs in IKEA’s range.
 It’s compact and easy to place.

-The curve lines gives it a timeless feel.
+The curve lines give it a timeless feel.

 Another great feature is the removable slipcovers so it’s easy to keep clean.
 And you can quickly change the color and style to suit your current home decor.
-But if the TULLSTA chair cover range at IKEA does not rock your style, you can hack it with your own slipcover and custom painting.
+But if the TULLSTA chair cover range at IKEA does not rock your style, you can DIY your own slipcover or even paint over the existing chair cover with custom painting.

 1. IKEA TULLSTA Patchwork chair cover